MetriqOrg/go/ingest/README.md

 	panicIf(err)
 ```

 In our examples, we refer to the testnet, whose archives are much smaller.
-When using the pubnet, a 30 *minute* timeout may be more appropriate (depending on system specs): Horizon takes around 15-20 minutes to process pubnet history archives.
+When using the pubnet, a 30 *minute* timeout may be more appropriate (depending on system specs): OrbitR takes around 15-20 minutes to process pubnet history archives.

 By default, checkpoints occur every 64 ledgers (see `historyarchive.ConnectOptions` for changing this).
 More specifically, given ledger `n`, if `n+1 mod 64 == 0`, then `n` is a checkpoint ledger.
 Alternatively, this is when `n*64 - 1` for `n = 1, 2, 3, ...` and so on.
 This is true above for `n == 123455`.